ariannamethod/AriannaMethodHub/README.md

 ### Conversation Logging

 All exchanges are saved to `arianna-core/humanbridge.log`.
 Each line records the user message and the reply with a timestamp.
+When the file reaches about 1&nbsp;MB it is archived automatically, mirroring the rotation of `log.txt`.
 These impressions provide an evolving memory that shapes future generations without relying on heavy neural weights.

 ### Genesis Utility